EternalllZM/rtd-codz/docs/source/rules.rst

 - **Please maintain a serious discussion at all times.**

-On-topic and tasteful jokes may be used, but keep to a minimum please.
+On-topic and tasteful jokes may be used, but kept to a minimum please.

 #memes
 ------------